Learn all about the different types of pickups available, how they differ from one another, and which type of pickups will be most suitable for you

 Although they are not as popular as either single coil or humbucker pickups, a number of notable blues and blues rock guitarists have favoured P90s over the years.
 Carlos Santana, Gary Clark Jr, Robby Krieger and Leslie West are arguably the most notable.
 Outside of a blues and blues rock context, a wide range of guitarists have used P90s for their balanced tones.
 This includes guitarists as versatile as George Harrison, John Lennon, Tony Iommi (in the early days of Black Sabbath) and David Gilmour (when he plays his Goldtop Les Paul).

-To help you make an informed decision on the type of guitar pickup that will best suit your playing, I think it is important to condense all of the information above into key points.
+To help you make an informed decision on the type of guitar pickups that will best suit your playing, I think it is important to condense all of the information above into key points.
 These are as follows:

 |Single Coil Pickups||Bright, articulate, ‘twangy’||Amazing for clean tones.
 Dynamic and articulate||Hum at louder volumes.|